THE PRISONER is uniformly hailed as one of the smartest and most innovative TV series ever made.

 written and pencilled by Jack Kirby, inks by Mike Royer.

-The two versions will finally see print in a deluxe hardbound book published by Titan Comics in July, 2018.
+The two versions finally saw print in a deluxe hardbound book published by Titan Comics in July, 2018.

 by Alan Moore and David Lloyd.